-Students taking the Associate in Science Degree in Computer Technologies select one concentration from the seven concentrations offered: PC Systems Manager (A+ Generalist Track), Secure Network Administrator (CCNA/MCSE-Security Track), Application Developer (MCSD Track), Database Administrator (MCDBA Track), Gaming and Animation Developer, Website Developer or Accounting.
-Students should declare concentrations by the second semester to ensure completion of curriculum requirements.
+Students taking the Associate in Science Degree in Computer Technologies select one track from the three tracks offered: Network Administrator (Cisco Certified Network Associate [CCNA]/Microsoft Certified Solutions Associate [MCSA] -Windows Server), Application Developer/Gaming and Animation(MCSA Track), Database Administrator/Web Developer (MCSA Track).
+Students in the Network Administrator track can take electives that will prepare them for the CompTIA A+, Security+ or Linux+ certifications.
+Students should declare their focus by the second semester to ensure completion of curriculum requirements.
 In addition, a Technologies for Education Certificate is available for educators who either wish to update their technology skills or become certified to teach computer classes at the middle and high school levels.

-The rapidly changing world of computer technology has created a growing demand for persons trained in current IT skills.
+The rapidly changing world of computer technology has created a growing demand for persons trained in hardware and software.
 This degree program prepares students for a broad range of employment opportunities in the field; including positions in networking, software development, database administration, gaming and animation development and help desk administration.
-The Accounting concentration offers students an opportunity to combine the two disciplines for easier entry into the business environment, and to enhance their prospects for advancement.
 All courses are designed with the potential for transfer to a four-year institution.

-Laconia is a Microsoft, Oracle and Cisco Academy.
-While earning an associate degree or a certificate, students can become fully certified by passing a series of tests.
+Laconia is a MSDNAA, Oracle and Cisco Academy.
+While earning an associate degree or a certificate, students can become certified in an industry standard by passing a series of tests.
 Certification gives industry recognition of proficiency in technical areas in demand by businesses.
 Certain certifications may also give access to technical and product information not available to the general public, including access to secure websites, as well as invitations to conferences, technical training and special events.
-Students can pursue many of the computer courses by means of distance learning.
+Students can pursue most of the computer courses by means of distance learning.
 Blackboard is used as the platform for on-line classes.

-Computer Technology Program candidate must:
+Technical Requirements - Computer Technology Program candidate must: